xenocide21/node-api3-project/README.md

 #### Custom Middleware Requirements

-- `logger()`
+- `loggerMiddleware()`

-  - `logger` logs to the console the following information about each request: request method, request url, and a timestamp
+  - `loggerMiddleware` logs to the console the following information about each request: request method, request url, and a timestamp
   - this middleware runs on every request made to the API

 - `validateUserId()`